-- To be responsible for providing clinical supervision and professional support and guidance as required to members of the PALMS' team. - To line manage members of the PALMS' team. - To provide psychological advice, consultation and training to staff working with the client group across a range of agencies and settings, where appropriate. - To participate in recruitment of new staff as required
+- To be responsible for providing clinical supervision and professional support and guidance as required to members of the PALMS' team. - To line manage members of the PALMS' team. - To provide advice, consultation and training to staff working with the client group across a range of agencies and settings, where appropriate. - To participate in recruitment of new staff alongside the PALMS' leadership team as required.